Picture of a meteor shower

 • If you wish to capture the night sky, use a DSLR camera with manual settings and refer to the astrophotography guide.

-• Last but not least, take your friends and family with you to have fun at this bright and colourful meteor show.
+• Last but not least, take your friends and family with you to have fun at this bright and colorful meteor show.